aragon/hack/docs/guides-agent-app.md

 1. The name or main address of the DAO
 2. The address of the app whose - permissions are being managed (WHO).
 3. The identifier or name of the role.
-4. The address of the app (or entity) that is being granted the permission.
+4. The address of the app (or entity) that is being granted the permission (WHAT).
 5. The address of the app (or entity) that will be able to grant that permission or revoke it.

 Let's revisit an annotated version of the command we ran above: